aveaustin/Data-Visualization-Portfolio/critique-by-design.md

 The chart is effective at showing how much more the US spends on its military than other countries.
 If that is the main point of the chart, then I wouldn't change much.
 Maybe just the scales on the axes (make them even units apart).
 Other than that, the chart is simple yet effective.

+### Takeaways

 These comments meant I was on the right track.
 They both noted how much the U.S. spends, which made me consider the importance of including the spending as a percent of GDP in addition to this graph, to prevent misleading the audience in the opposite direction of the original visualization.
+I implemented both of these changes in my redesign.
+Another consideration was benchmarking large global events along the timeline to provide some temporal context to when GDP shifts may have occured.
+After some careful consideration, I decided that there was no way to include these kinds of events in such a way that each benchmark impacted every country visible within the graph.
+To avoid creating a visualization that only provided temporal context for some of the countries, I left these out.

 # Final Visualizations